pa/kodekloud-assignment/README.md

 ## Deploy tasks to Swarm Cluster

 In this section we will be deploying both the tasks [task-one](task-one) and [task-two](task-two) in swarm cluster using a single [docker-compose](docker-compose.yml) file.
-We can deploy this stack to any cloud platform or even a local dev linux machine.
+We can deploy this stack to any cloud platform or even a local dev machine.
 For this deployment I'm going to use AWS Cloud.

-### Pre-requisite
+### Pre-requisites

 #### Docker Images